mathspp/mathspp/pages/insider_test/wait-one-more-thing/_hero/hero.en.md

           maxlength: 999

         extra-info:
-          label: "Is there anything else you'd like to share so I can help you achieve your Python objectives?"
+          label: "7.
+Is there anything else you'd like to share so I can help you achieve your Python objectives?"
           display_label: true
           type: text
           validate: